enigma-3/AssemblyPrograms/README.md

 # AssemblyPrograms
-Programs made using x86 Assembly
+School assignments made using x86 Assembly

 * dot_prod: Calculates the dot product of two matrices
 * lsearch_2: Finds element in an array